 - CERN hosts a Workshop on Innovations in Scholarly Communication in odd-numbered years (see the website for OAI9, held in 2015).

-- PKP International Scholarly Publishing Conferences – held every other year
+- PKP International Scholarly Publishing Conferences – has been held in odd-numbered years

 - RDA sponsors an annual plenary meeting plus other occasional events.

 - The Library Publishing Coalition organizes an annual Library Publishing Forum that is open to attendees from institutions that are not members of the LPC.